liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Implemented the batch package with job and repository processing
 - ✅ Implemented the frontend components with React and Tanstack Router
 - ✅ Created a comprehensive CDK implementation plan
+- ✅ Fixed type issues in frontend components to handle optional properties

 ## Recent Updates